securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Separate Fields

 A separate line is required for every new value and field.
 You MUST NOT chain everything into a single field.
-Every line must end with a line feed character (%x0A).
+Every line MUST end either with a carriage return and line feed characters (CRLF / %x0D %x0A) or just a line feed character (LF / %x0A).

 ## Contact: {#contact}